atolye15/contentful.php/UPGRADE-5.0.md

 ## Removal of general ResourcePool class

-The class `Contentful\Delivery\ResourcePool` was deprecated in version 4.1, and was removed in 5.0; if you were type hinting against this implementation, you can change it to use `Contentful\Delivery\ResourcePool\Extended` instead, or better yet, use the interface `Contentful\Core\Resource\ResourcePoolInterface`.
+The class `Atolye15\Delivery\ResourcePool` was deprecated in version 4.1, and was removed in 5.0; if you were type hinting against this implementation, you can change it to use `Atolye15\Delivery\ResourcePool\Extended` instead, or better yet, use the interface `Contentful\Core\Resource\ResourcePoolInterface`.